-Travel Gay Europe visited Ibiza, Sitges and Mykonos in 2015.
+Travel Gay Europe visit Ibiza, Sitges and Mykonos at least once a year.
 Here’s our comparison of these destinations and our rankings for gay beach scene, gay nightlife, hotels, restaurants and overall value for money.

 > Excellent gay bar and clubbing scene.